-I have extensive experience and a special interest in trauma work.
+Since 2002 I have had extensive experience and a special interest in trauma work.

 One-off incidents, such as experiencing or witnessing a traumatic accident or assault, can sometimes result in high levels of post-traumatic distress which respond well to therapeutic support and understanding.

-I have particular interest, however, in working with female and male survivors of complex trauma, such as childhood abuse and neglect (including extreme and organised abuse) as well as domestic and sexual violence.
+I have particular interest, however, in working with female and male survivors of complex interpersonal trauma, such as childhood abuse and neglect, including extreme and organised abuse.
 I have experience in working with trauma-related dissociation and dissociative disorders.
-I work for The Clinic for Dissociative Studies in London, an independent provider to the NHS offering specialist psychotherapy and support to people with dissociative disorders all over the UK, the vast majority of whom have histories of severe abuse and complex trauma.
-I am involved in assessment and training at the clinic, as well as offering ongoing therapy.
+I work for The Clinic for Dissociative Studies in London, a charity and independent provider to the NHS offering specialist psychotherapy and support to people with dissociative disorders all over the UK, the vast majority of whom have histories of severe abuse and complex trauma.
+I am involved in assessment, consultation and training at the clinic, as well as offering ongoing therapy.

-My trauma therapy approach is integrative, underpinned by psychoanalytic and humanistic theories and with a strong focus on building a strong therapeutic alliance, and I work flexibly according to the needs of each individual.
+My trauma therapy approach is integrative, underpinned by psychoanalytic and humanistic theories and with a strong focus on building a strong therapeutic alliance.
+I aim to work flexibly according to the needs of each individual.
 Body awareness and stabilisation (learning to recognise and manage intense sensations or feelings) are important in re-establishing a sense of safety and preparing the ground for more in-depth trauma work, if that is what is needed.
 I also work to help people understand their early relationships and attachment patterns - how these may be unconsciously sought or re-enacted in the present day, sometimes affecting the ability to stay safe.

 I have additional training in both attachment-based and cognitive approaches to working with trauma and have completed my training in EMDR (Eye Movement Desensitisation and Re-processing) with the EMDR Association.

-Over the last 4 years, I have been invited to be a guest speaker on various counselling and psychotherapy training courses, offering presentations about working with trauma-related dissociation.
+Over the last 6 years, I've been invited to be a guest speaker on various counselling and psychotherapy training courses, offering presentations about working with trauma-related dissociation.
 I have also presented my work at conferences both in the UK and abroad.